“I’m Hungry!” João declared to no one in particular. It was midday and we had yet to eat anything.

 He then turned to me and said, “Now you will see how we eat on a jangada.
 Very good!”

-“Ótimo,” I said (Great), expressing an enthusiasm I didn’t really have.
-In truth, I had no desire to eat because I was feeling a little seasick.
-I am the unfortunate seaman who also gets seasick.
+“Ótimo,” I said (Great), expressing more enthusiasm than I had.
+In truth, I had no desire to eat.
+I was feeling slightly seasick.
+Yes — I am a seaman who also gets seasick.

 Strangely, though, I didn’t feel so bad on the jangada that morning.
-I wasn’t feeling great, but at least my head wasn’t pounding and I didn’t have that bottomless wrenching in my gut that tears at the soul as if the end of existence is very near.
+I wasn’t feeling great, but at least my head wasn’t pounding and I didn’t have that bottomless wrenching in my gut that tears at the soul, as if the end of existence is very near.
 (If you’ve ever been seasick, you know what I mean.)
-Why this was so I haven’t a clue.
+Why I wasn’t feeling so bad, I really don’t know.
 Maybe it had something to do with standing on a deck so close to the water I never had to worry about washing my feet.
 Whatever it was I tried to maintain a positive attitude as I watched the jangadeiros prepare our first meal.

 While Ze scraped, João climbed below to get the things needed to prepare the meal: a wooden box containing various items (condiments and utensils), a dented aluminum dishpan, an equally dented six-quart pot with a wire handle, and the most interesting item by far — a homemade cooking stove.